 The following article is a sample from the full BVOP™ Ultimate Guide and is part of the preparation for the BVOP™'s modern Agile Human Resources Management Professional Certification Program.

-Candidates management may include the following activities that require special focus:
+Candidates management may include the following activities that require particular focus:

 - Defining job descriptions

 Before new candidates are processed, the job descriptions need to be clearly defined and announced with strict and precise responsibilities and desired skills from the candidates.